 Because more people registered with Future Pathways than we had initially expected, a waiting list started to build up.
 By the middle of 2018 it was over 350 people.
 This was obviously frustrating for people.

 We realised that we needed to challenge some of the assumptions that we had made when setting up Future Pathways.
 So we made a concerted effort to contact anyone who had not yet accessed support.
-(We are able to speak to 251 people out of 363 that were waiting.)

 We learned that most people felt able to have an early, in-depth conversation about their needs (we had assumed that this would not be the case).